-- 1. The volume of liquid each pipet is designed to deliver is labeled on the glassware.
-Use the volumetric pipet only when you need to deliver the exact amount of solution with precision. - 2.
+- a.
+The volume of liquid each pipet is designed to deliver is labeled on the glassware.
+Use the volumetric pipet only when you need to deliver the exact amount of solution with precision. - b.
 There is a bottle of volumetric pipet cleaning solution in each laboratory.
-Draw the cleaning solution into the pipet with a pipet bulb and dispel the solution - 3.
+Draw the cleaning solution into the pipet with a pipet bulb and dispel the solution - c.
 To condition a volumetric pipet, draw a small amount of your working solution into the pipet just above the volume mark.
-Drain the solution into an appropriate waste container. - 4.
-Follow the illustration below to learn how to use the volumetric pipet.
+Drain the solution into an appropriate waste container. - d.
+Follow the illustration on the next page to learn how to use the volumetric pipet.
 You should practice using deionized water first to become proficient with the techniques.